cirosantilli/x86-assembly-cheat/README.md

 The bulk of this repo was written a long time ago, and so it is semi crappy.

 In particular, the use of NASM was a bad choice from before I understood that GCC uses GNU GAS assembly by default.
+I intend to just migrate NASM examples to GAS, and let NASM die: if you really, want NASM, please checkout just before the migration.
+NASM devs are cool, but GCC wins.

 However, the LKMC infrastructure is already working and completely superior, all that is left if to migrate some missing key concept examples there.